 We have active research groups in American politics and institutions, comparative politics, international political economy, positive and normative theory, and political methodology.
 It is important to emphasize that we do not regard these subfields as separate entities.
-Many of our faculty have research and teaching interests that transcend political science subfields, as well as traditional disciplinary boundaries.
-We have strong connections with other departments at Washington University, including economics, anthropology, the law school, and with various interdisciplinary research centers on campus.
+Many of our faculty have research and teaching interests that transcend political science subfields as well as traditional disciplinary boundaries.
+We have strong connections with other departments at Washington University (including the departments of Economics and Anthropology), with the School of Law, and with various interdisciplinary research centers on campus.

 PhD in Political Science

-Students in the PhD program are expected to acquire:
+Students in the PhD program are expected to acquire the following:

-- methodological competence sufficient to be productive professionals, and
+- Methodological competence sufficient to be productive professionals

-Exceptions to any of these requirement must be approved by the director of graduate studies (DGS) in consultation with the Graduate Committee and, as needed, the respective Field Committee.
+Exceptions to any of these requirements must be approved by the director of graduate studies (DGS) in consultation with the Graduate Committee and, as needed, the respective Field Committee.

 General Course Requirements

-In general, all students must successfully complete — with a grade of B or better — the following core courses:
+In general, all students must successfully complete the following core courses with a grade of B or better:

-- Research Workshop I and II (TBD): a year-long course taken in student's fifth and sixth semesters
+- Research Workshop I and II (a year-long course taken during the student's fifth and sixth semesters)

-According to the Probation and Dismissal Policy, if a student fails to obtain a B in one of the required courses, they will be placed on probation and have the opportunity to retake the course in the following year.
-Failure to obtain a B the second time will result in dismissal from the program.
+According to the Probation and Dismissal Policy, if a student fails to obtain a B in one of the required courses, they will be placed on probation and have the opportunity to retake the course the following year.
+Failure to obtain a B after taking the course for the second time will result in dismissal from the program.
 Furthermore, failure to obtain a B in another required course while on probation is considered extreme underperformance and will result in dismissal from the program.

 In addition to required courses, students will be taking courses in different fields.
-Courses are mainly concentrated in the first two years.
-Students should plan to take four courses per semester in their first year and three courses per semester in their second year.
+Courses are mainly concentrated during the first two years.
+Students should plan to take four courses per semester during their first year and three courses per semester during their second year.

 Students are strongly discouraged from accumulating incompletes.
-The Graduate School prohibits more than 9 credit hours of incomplete.
-The department supports this policy and will consider the number of incompletes that students have accumulated in evaluating their work and in making decisions on financial support.
+The Graduate School prohibits more than 9 credit hours' worth of incomplete courses.
+The department supports this policy and will consider the number of incompletes that students have accumulated when evaluating their work and making decisions about financial support.